Generic Name: ethinyl estradiol and norgestimate (Oral route)

 Appropriate studies on the relationship of age to the effects of ethinyl estradiol and norgestimate combination have not been performed in the pediatric population.
 However, pediatric-specific problems that would limit the usefulness of this medication in teenagers are not expected.
 This medicine may be used for birth control in teenage females but should not be used before the start of menstruation.

 Appropriate studies on the relationship of age to the effects of ethinyl estradiol and norgestimate combination have not been performed in the geriatric population.
-This medicine should not be used in elderly women.
+This medicine is not indicated for use in elderly women.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.